m-lamonaca/programming-notes/JavaScript/React/Redux Tests.md

 ## Tests for Connected Components

-Connected components are warpped in a call to `connect`.
+Connected components are wrapped in a call to `connect`.
 Way of solving the problem:

 - Wrap component with `<Provider>`.
 Added benefit: new store dedicated to tests.
-- Add named export for unconncted component.
+- Add named export for unconnected component.

 In `Component.js`: